Reporting Sexual Harassment, Violence or Stalking

 SUPPORT RESOURCES: Experiences like sexual assault, intimate partner violence and stalking can be traumatic, leading to confusion, anxiety and depression, as well as concerns about safety, well-being and social and academic functioning.
 If you need help, the first action is get to a safe place.
 Once you are safe, the following resources can assist you in obtaining medical attention, emotional support, and information regarding judicial options.

 TU CASA VICTIM ADVOCACY ORGANIZATION: An off-campus domestic violence/sexual assault/stalking/ elder abuse/hate crime advocacy center.
-Tu Casa is available 24/7 to the ASU Community: 24-Hour Hotline 719-589-2465
+Tu Casa is available 24/7 to the Adams State Community: 24-Hour Hotline 719-589-2465

 UNITED CAMPUS MINISTRY: A confidential resource that can assist with emotional and spiritual needs 719-587-7516